Dear New International Exchange Student (J-1 visa holding students) for Spring 2019,

 - Enroll in classes through the online portal using self-service registration.
 Log into myNorthridge Portal at www.csun.edu with your CSUN user ID and password.

-Nonrestrictive Registration and Wait Listing for closed classes begin on July 9, 2018.
+Nonrestrictive Registration and Wait Listing for closed classes begin on December 12th, 2018.
 No appointment is required.
-Wait listing continues through the first week of classes and ends September 3, 2018.
-Permission numbers are required to add classes beginning September 4-September 14, 2018.
+Wait listing continues through the first week of classes and ends January 27th, 2019.
+Permission numbers are required to add classes beginning January 28-February 8, 2019.
 Learn more with the How To Guides.

-- Weekday classes begin on Monday, August 27, 2018.
-Saturday classes begin on Saturday, August 28, 2018.
+- Weekday classes begin on Tuesday, January 22nd, 2019.
+Saturday and Sunday classes begin January 26 and 27th, 2019.
 Find more dates in the Registration Calendar.

 Please note: You may see a course listed in the University Catalog but not in the Schedule of Classes because the class might not be offered each semester.
 The catalog lists all the courses offered by the university, whereas, the schedule lists the courses that are offered in a specific semester.